StatCan/aaw/docs/en/2-Publishing/Datasette.md

 ## Installing Datasette

-In your Jupyter Notebook, open a terminal window and run the command 'pip3 install datasette'.
+In your Jupyter Notebook, open a terminal window and run the command `pip3 install datasette`.
 ![Install Datasette](../images/InstallDatasette.PNG)

 ## Starting Datasette

 To view your own database in your Jupyter Notebook, create a file called start.sh in your project directory and copy the below code into it.
-Make the file executable 'chmod +x start.sh'.
+Make the file executable using `chmod +x start.sh`.
 Run the file with `./start.sh`.
 Access the web server using the **base URL** with the port number you are using in the below file.

 **start.sh**